gopalakrishnanarjun/omnigenai_toolkit/README.md

 ---

 ## **Example Usage**
-Here’s a quick example demonstrating how to use the OmniGenAI Toolkit to build a simple chat application:
+Here’s a quick example demonstrating how to use the omnigenai_toolkit to build a simple chat application:

 ```python
 from OmniGenAI_toolkit import ModelManager, StreamlitApp